 Mostly vague on specifics, Trump promised to ramp up the fight against ISIS, though stopped short of saying he would send more U.S. troops Iraq or Syria.
 Electing to take a more diplomatic approach toward Russia, while negotiating from “a position of strength,” he emphasized being more “unpredictable” in our foreign policy so no one can know what we are going to do next.

 Former House Speaker Newt Gingrich praised the speech, tweeting: “serious foreign policy speech.
 It is worth reading and thinking about.
 It will be ridiculed by Washington elites."
-Trump seemed to take the speech seriously, reading from a teleprompter and withholding too many of his stream of consciousness tyrades.
+Trump seemed to take the speech seriously, reading from a teleprompter and withholding many of his stream-of-consciousness tirades.
 However, he did not appear to offer enough concrete solutions to the many problems facing us outside our borders.